KittyGiraudel/site/_posts/2014-06-17-template-engines-and-javascript.md

   - javascript
 ---

-I couldn't find an appropriate title.
+I couldn’t find an appropriate title.
 I recently moved my site from Jekyll to Mixture and took the time to rethink the way I dealt with JavaScript.
 In this article, I will give you my opinion regarding this topic and show you how I managed to execute conditional JavaScript depending on global variables.

 ## Template what..?